 1. Three paired muscles:

 It is very important in females for the support of the pelvic organs.

-1. Its involvement or tearing may occur during spontaneous delivery produce prolapse of the following:
+1. Perineum’s involvement or tearing may occur during spontaneous delivery produce prolapse of the following:

-2. As it is the final support of the pelvic visceras therefore, its tearing may result permanent weakness of the pelvic diaphragm.
+2. As perineum is the final support of the pelvic visceras therefore, its tearing may result permanent weakness of the pelvic diaphragm.

 3. Perineal body can also be disrupting by trauma, inflammatory disease and infection which may produce fistula that connected to the vestibule of the vagina.

 Test Your Knowledge

 You have already completed the quiz before.
 Hence you can not start it again.

 You must sign in or sign up to start the quiz.